siddiquemu/usc_mots/README.md

 # USC_MOTS #

-# Unsupervised Spatio-temporal Latent Feature Clustering for Multiple-object Tracking and Segmentation (Accepted by BMVC 2021).
+# Unsupervised Spatio-temporal Latent Feature Clustering for Multiple-object Tracking and Segmentation.
+(Accepted by BMVC 2021).
 Preprint available at ....

 Assigning consistent temporal identifiers to multiple moving objects in a video se-quence is a challenging problem.
 A solution to that problem would have immediate ram-ifications in multiple object tracking and segmentation problems.
 We propose a strategythat treats the temporal identification task as a spatio-temporal clustering problem.
 Wepropose an unsupervised learning approach using a convolutional and fully connectedautoencoder, which we call deep heterogeneous autoencoder, to learn discriminative fea-tures from segmentation masks and detection bounding boxes.
 We extract masks andtheir corresponding bounding boxes from a pretrained semantic segmentation networkand train the autoencoders jointly using task-dependent uncertainty weights to generatecommon latent features.
 We then construct constraints graphs that encourage associa-tions among objects that satisfy a set of known temporal conditions.
 The feature vectorsand the constraints graphs are then provided to the kmeans clustering algorithm to sepa-rate the corresponding data points in the latent space.
 We evaluate the performance of ourmethod using challenging synthetic and real-world multiple-object video datasets.
 Ourresults show that our technique outperforms several state-of-the-art methods.

 ![model_diagramv1](images/model_diagramv1.PNG)